FredKSchott/snowpack/packages/create-snowpack-app/packages/plugin-webpack/README.md

 ### Plugin Options

 - `sourceMap: boolean` - Enable sourcemaps in the bundled output.
-- `outputPatterns: {css: string, js: string, assets: string}` - Set the URL for your final bundled files.
+- `outputPattern: {css: string, js: string, assets: string}` - Set the URL for your final bundled files.
 This is where they will be written to disk in the `build/` directory.
 See Webpack's [`output.filename`](https://webpack.js.org/configuration/output/#outputfilename) documentation for examples of valid values.
 - `extendConfig: (config: WebpackConfig) => WebpackConfig` - extend your webpack config, see below.

 #### Extending The Default Webpack Config